iKaeru/WeekendBot/Weekend/README.md

+Used versions:
+.NET Core SDK 3.1.409 (x64)
+.NET Framework 4.8.04084

-**How to launch project by built binaries with windows PowerShell**
+**How to launch project with windows PowerShell**

+- With prebuilt binaries

 1. Set environment variable with bot token:
 `$Env:token = "test"`
 2. Launch binary file: